Can you alter my equipment condition report to make it more favourable?

 No.

-An inspection and equipment condition report is an objective assessment containing factual information about the condition of a piece of equipment.
-Whilst I understand that receiving bad news may be disappointing, I must report what I find, truthfully, as anyone viewing such reports rightly expects.
+An inspection and equipment condition report is an objective assessment based on factual details about a piece of equipment.
+Whilst I understand that receiving bad news may be disappointing, I can only report what the facts truthfully, something anyone viewing a reputable report rightly expects.

-Customers engage Liquid Audio to write reports before or after an equipment purchase, for insurance purposes, when equipment is perhaps not as described or damaged, or when preparing equipment for sale.
-Often, I have good news, but occasionally I find things that are not so good.
-Very occasionally, I’m asked to scrub potentially value-reducing observations about condition or faults, thereby creating a misleading report.
+Customers engage Liquid Audio to write reports before or after an equipment purchase, for insurance purposes, when equipment is perhaps not as described or damaged, and when preparing equipment for sale.
+Often, I’m able to deliver good news.
+Occasionally, I find things that are not so good.
+Rarely, I’m asked to scrub potentially value-reducing observations, thereby creating a misleading report.

-Altering a report to hide the condition of a piece of equipment I’ve inspected is not an option.
-It doesn’t stop people from asking, though.
-In one case, a customer complained that my report would make it harder to sell his turntable.
+Altering a report to hide the condition of a piece of equipment I’ve inspected is not something I will ever do.
+In one example, a customer complained that my report on his Thorens turntable would make it harder to sell.
 He felt he’d been duped by the previous seller and expected me to help him dupe somebody else.
-I did not:
+I did not, and this made him angry, which of course, is ridiculous.

-The worst and yet best acting and production of all time
+The best worst acting and production of all time!

 Discover more from LiQUiD AUDiO